Privacy Settings

 Usage of Video Analytics in parking lots.

-We can perform video analytics in the cloud or on edge devices.
+Visual data can be processed either in the cloud or directly on edge devices:

-• Cloud-based Video Analytics: It involves analyzing video data in the cloud, utilizing the computing power and remote servers.
+• Cloud-based: It involves analyzing video data in the cloud, utilizing the computing power and remote servers.
 It also allows for real-time insights, remote monitoring, and easy integration with other systems.

 • Edge Analytics: Edge Analytics refers to performing video analytics tasks directly on devices, such as cameras or network video recorders (NVRs).
 It does not require relying on cloud or centralized processing.
 It offers real-time data and reduces the need for high bandwidth communication.

-We can distinguish video analytics software in two types: real time analytics and offline analytics.
+We can distinguish intelligent video analytics in two types: real time analytics and offline analytics.

 • Offline Analytics: It involves post-processing and analyzing pre recorded video footage for tasks like forensic investigations and trend analysis.
 It allows for more in-depth analysis with longer processing times compared to real-time analysis.

-Both real-time and offline analytics serve different purposes in video analytics.
-Real-time analysis provides insights, and enables quick responses to events, while offline analysis offers the detailed analysis of video data that were already recorded.
-The choice between these types depend on the specific application, objectives, and constraints of the video analytics system.
+Both live and offline analytics serve different purposes in visual data processing.
+Live analysis delivers immediate insights and supports quick responses to events, while offline analysis allows for in-depth examination of previously recorded video.
+The choice between these approaches depends on the specific application, goals, and limitations of the system.

 Real-time Video Analytics